Unlock the secret to successful software development with the most important Agile product development practices…

 - protects the developer

-When you deliver working software early and regularly, your stakeholders will do backflips.
+When you deliver working software early and regularly, you will get the glowing customer feedback that kind of performance deserves.
 Of course, keeping your stakeholders happy is key to earning their trust in your Agile process.

 Delivering work frequently also keeps your software developers happy, if for no other reason than that it’s simply easier to prioritize, organize, and produce great code.
-It also protects developers from things like over-scheduling, over promising, and from falling behind when their loads get too heavy.
-In fact, it protects them from that overload in general.
+It also protects developers from things like over-scheduling, overpromising, and from falling behind when their loads get too heavy.
+In fact, brief time frames protect the team from that overload in general.

-This is not to suggest that your coders won’t be busy if they deliver work more often, but it means they’re less likely to get behind.
+This is not to suggest that your coders won’t be busy if they deliver work more often, but with a daily standup and frequent delivery goals, it means product backlog is less likely.

 Delivering work more frequently also protects developers from falling behind when products pivot (which are almost inevitable in product development).
 When you complete work in shorter, more targeted bursts, it’s easier react to (or recover from) change.